StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack configuration won't be included in the export.
 {% endhint %}

 To export configuration using curl, follow the steps below.
-The `<api-token>` used for authorization is available on the **CLI** page in the StackState UI main menu:
+The `<api-token>` used for authorization is available on the **CLI** page in the Rancher Observability UI main menu:

 ```text
 # Do actual request